piotrmurach/benchmark-trend/README.md

 ### 2.3 fit

-Use `fit` method if you wish to fit arbitrary data and measure their performance to construct a model with a slope and intercept parameters that minimize the error.
+Use `fit` method if you wish to fit arbitrary data into a model with a slope and intercept parameters that minimize the error.

 For example, given a set of data points that exhibit linear behaviour: